Federal employees affected by FERS-FRAE implementation

 What to expect

-Once DCPS is updated and your HR office submits the personnel actions to the pay system, your retirement contributions will be computed accurately and deducted from your pay account every payday.
+Once your HR office submits the personnel actions to the pay system and DCPS is updated, your retirement contributions will be computed accurately and deducted from your pay account every payday.
 Unfortunately, DFAS must collect from you all of the under deductions before that date.

 Depending on your payday schedule, we anticipate paydays in mid-to-late August to reflect correct retirement withholding amounts.
 At that time, DCPS will also compute each employee’s debt amount.
 DFAS will send you a debt notification letter so you’ll know the total amount you owe, as well as your due process rights and what options are available for repayment.